FelixRDL/SEEance-standard-components/analyses/files-by-size/README.md

-## Files by size (MB)
+## Files by size
-Visualize file sizes in lines for all files within the repository.
+Visualize file sizes in lines of code for all files within the repository.

 ### Sensible Preprocessors
 - **Remove Outlier Files**: This may be useful if the project